Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/README.md

   * My background & my journey.
 How did I get here?
   * Your background & your journey.
 Where will you go?

 ## Who is a programmer?
 Who is a coder?
 Who is a computational biologist?
 Who is a bioinformatician?
+Who is a "geek"?
 What do these terms mean?